asduser/app-version-manager/README.md

 **I have several different tools which load initial data.
 Version-manager doesn't load always the first.
 Which is solution?**.

-* In this way, you may manually change request type to synchronous in `app-version-manager/main.js` file like this -> (`'GET', configPath, false`).
+* In this way, you may manually change request type to synchronous in `app-version-manager/main.js` file like this: `'GET', configPath, false`.
 Thus, all other scripts will be invoked only when version-manager loaded.

 ## Licence